taurus-org/taurus/doc/source/tep/TEP18.md

 Nevertheless, this situation is subject to change if there is enough interest in the community to dedicate more efforts to test and support taurus with PySide and/or PySide2.

+The proposed implementation allows the user to select the QT binding by declaring the `QT_API` environment variable with one of the currently accepted values:

+- `pyqt` (or `pyqt4`) for PyQt4
+- `pyqt5` for PyQt5
+- `pyside2` for PySide2
+- `pyside` for PySide

+If the `QT_API` environment variable is not declared, Taurus will fall back to the value set in `taurus.tauruscustomsettings.DEFAULT_QT_API`.

+If the selected binding is not available in the system, Taurus will try the next ones from the list above.

 ### Support for multiple Qt styles within taurus.external.qt

 Independently of which plugins are supported as backends, we had to decide which programming